Integrated Urban Services

 Project Impact

-Integrated Urban Services is designed to help local city leaders, the private sector, financial institutions, and other stakeholders identify, design, and implement more integrated models that can sustainably secure energy, water, and food services in a resource-efficient, environmentally friendly manner.
+Integrated Urban Services was designed to help local city leaders, the private sector, financial institutions, and other stakeholders identify, design, and implement more integrated models that can sustainably secure energy, water, and food services in a resource-efficient, environmentally friendly manner.

 Contact